Which Similarity-Sensitive Entropy (Sentropy)?: Related Work

 \subsection{Traditional, similarity-insensitive entropy}

 The best known traditional entropy is Shannon entropy: $-\sum_ip_i\log{p_i}$ \cite{shannon1948mathematical}, where $p_i$ is the frequency of unique element $i$.
-Shannon entropy can be thought of as a weighted average of element frequencies, with the weights being the logarithms of the frequencies themselves ($\log p_i$).
+Shannon entropy can be thought of as a weighted average of elements' frequencies, with the weights being the logarithms of the frequencies themselves ($\log p_i$).
 Rényi \cite{renyiMeasuresEntropyInformation1961} generalized this into a family of entropies $H_\alpha$ of order $\alpha$---``deformations'' of Shannon entropy---in which $\alpha>1$ represents greater up-weighting of more-frequent elements relative to Shannon entropy; Shannon entropy itself is $H_{\alpha=1}$.

-Hill showed that exponentiating Rényi entropy yields the ``effective number'' of distinct elements in the system \cite{jost2006entropy}.
-Effective numbers, denoted $D_q$, use a parameter $q$ (identical to Rényi’s $\alpha$) such that $q=0$ counts the distinct types (by giving zero consideration to frequencies), while larger $q$ give greater weight to more frequent elements. $D_1=\exp({H_1})$ is Shannon entropy in effective-number form.
-Hill demonstrated that several other familiar statistics correspond to special cases of $D_q$ for certain $q$, including Simpson’s index for $q=2$ and the Berger–Parker index for $q=\infty$ \cite{hill1973diversity}.
+Hill showed that exponentiating Rényi entropy yields the ``effective number'' of distinct elements in the dataset or system \cite{hill1973diversity}.
+Effective numbers, denoted $D_q$, use a parameter $q$ (identical to Rényi’s $\alpha$) such that $q=0$ counts the distinct types (by giving zero consideration to frequencies), while larger $q$ down-weight less-frequent elements. $D_1=\exp({H_1})$ is Shannon entropy in effective-number form.
+Hill demonstrated that several other familiar statistics correspond to special cases of $D_q$ for different $q$, including Simpson’s index for $q=2$ and the Berger--Parker index for $q=\infty$ \cite{hill1973diversity}.
 For this reason, Hill's formulation is often described as a unifying framework. $D_q$ are known as the Hill numbers or D numbers (for ``diversity'') and are given by

 where $\mathbf{p}$ denotes the frequency distribution of unique elements.
 Other generalizations such as Tsallis entropy \cite{tsallis1988possible} also exist.
-What these traditional entropies have in common is that they are similarity‑insensitive: they depend solely on $\mathbf{p}$ and ignore any relationships among the elements.
+What these traditional entropies have in common is that they are similarity-insensitive: they depend solely on $\mathbf{p}$ and ignore any relationships among the elements.